ArnavDagar/Arduino-Summer-Camp/README.md

 * Buzzer: Beeps at certain BPM depending on alert and distance
 * LED: Blinks at certain speed depending on alert and distance

 Learn more about this project in [this video](https://www.youtube.com/watch?v=lpBptqLrOXk).
+The code is in [CollisionAlert.ino](src/CollisionAlert.ino).

 ## 9. Weather Station
 We will use the following components: